zayooko/unity-general-scripts/README.md

 ### Notes
- Used OnTriggerExit because it seems to work better, but this part could be improved and also add tags.
+ Used OnTriggerExit & OnTriggerEnter, but this part could be improved and also add tags.

  Maybe also add tags to canvas panels.